 A psychiatrist is a medical professional who treats mental illness.
 He is able to prescribe medications, which the psychologist is not entitled to do.

 The psychologist has a degree and/or a post-graduation in Psychology and deals with mental processes (feelings, thought, reason) and human behaviour.

-The medication will only help in relieving the symptoms and will not act and focus in the problem that can only be understood and worked trough in psychotherapy.
-In some cases psychotherapy and psychiatric treatment (medication) should be tied together.
+The medication will only help in relieving the symptoms and will not act and focus on the problem that can only be understood and worked through in psychotherapy.
+In some cases, psychotherapy and psychiatric treatment (medication) should be tied together.

 Not always, ultimately painful memories, frustrations or feelings may surface.
 This is a normal part of therapy and the psychologist will guide you through this process.
 If the last session touched a nerve or a painful emotion it is important to talk to the psychologist.

 What is said in the session will remain confidential?